 Meaning: Funny at first glance, the phrase has serious economic meaning.
 The Čarka i skvarka Index is Belarusian analog of the Big Mac Index.

-It helps calculate the purchasing power of the Belarusian ruble and compare the incomes of Belarusians against neighbors through the cost of 100 grams of pork and 100 grams of vodka.
+It helps to calculate the purchasing power of the Belarusian ruble and compare the incomes of Belarusians against neighbors through the cost of 100 grams of pork and 100 grams of vodka.

 Besides the economic reports, modern Belarusians also use the phrase in daily life to describe the values of a person who is unambitious and too focused on basic material needs.